 The rapidly developing COVID-19 situation and talk of a possible / probable global pandemic, has made me reflect on my prior experience as the Manager of BCP at Air New Zealand back in the 2000’s – a period where, thanks to SARS and Bird Flu, the world learnt first-hand how the rapid rise of mass global travel had changed..

 Maritime expert joins Navigatus

 Navigatus is very pleased to advise current and future clients, that Duncan MacKenzie has joined our Auckland based team.
-While he will be based in the Auckland office, given the level of maritime knowledge and recent defence experience, his expertise is already being applied across New Zealand including in Auckland itself and the Cook Strait and Fiordland areas.
-Duncan..
+While he will be based in the Auckland office, given the level of maritime knowledge and recent defence force experience, his expertise is already being applied across New Zealand including in Auckland, the Cook Strait and Fiordland areas.
+Duncan has..

 Reflecting on Probability – A paper